 Changes in approved research, during the period for which CPHS approval has already been given, may not be initiated without CPHS review and approval except when necessary to eliminate apparent immediate hazards to the subject.
 The Principal Investigator must submit and receive approval from the CPHS before initiating any changes to a research study.

 Submission - The Principal Investigator must submit the change request / protocol amendment via iRIS.
 The submission should include adequate information of the change including, but not limited to:

-a.
-Description of Change/Amendment- A detailed explanation of changes proposed and rationale for the request,
+- Description of change - A detailed explanation of changes proposed and rationale for the request,

 - Amended documents e.g. informed consent document, protocol, questionnaire, survey form,

-c.
-Any other documentation that CPHS may specifically request,
+- Any other documentation that CPHS may request,

-d.
-Research Conflict of Interest forms and human subjects education documentation for any key study personnel being added to the protocol,
+- Research conflict of interest forms and human subjects education documentation for any key study personnel being added to the protocol,

 - Any other relevant documentation that is outlined in this policy and procedure to be given to subjects when, in the judgment of the CPHS, the additional information would add meaningfully to the protection of the rights, safety and/or well-being of the subjects.

-Assigning for Review - The ORSC Staff will screen the change request to assess if the information submitted is adequate.
-If the information is not adequate, ORSC staff will request additional information from the Principal Investigator.
+Assigning for Review - IRB staff will screen the change request to assess if the information submitted is adequate.
+If the information is not adequate, IRB staff will request additional information from the Principal Investigator.

-Administrative Change Request/Amendment: Administrative changes that may be reviewed by the ORSC Staff, include but are not limited to:
+Administrative Change Request/Amendment: Administrative changes that may be reviewed by the IRB staff, include but are not limited to:

-a.
-Editorial changes within protocol or consent document like change in telephone numbers, clarification of language
+- Editorial changes within protocol, consent, or other document like change in telephone numbers, clarification of language

 - Addition/deletion of co-investigators or key study personnel after ensuring no conflicts of interest have been indicated